-2 4 24 24 Assessment criteria The learner can: 1.1 Explain how resolving customer queries can increase customer loyalty and 24 Assessment criteria The learner can: 1.1 Explain how resolving customer queries can increase customer loyalty and Assessment criteria The learner can: 1.1 Explain how resolving customer queries can increase customer loyalty and The learner can: 1.1 Explain how resolving customer queries can increase customer loyalty and can increase customer loyalty and confidence 1.2 Explain how resolving customer complaints can increase customer loyalty and confidence 2.1 Explain how to manage angry customers when dealing with customer queries and complaints 3.1 Acknowledge customers' requests for information and advice politely 3.2 Ask questions as needed to discover customers' needs for information and advice 3.3 Provide information and advice to customers that is: relevant to their query accurate up to date 3.4 Ask customers questions to ensure that the information and advice provided has met their needs 3.5 Provide alternative solutions to help customers when information and advice given is not satisfactory 3.6 Refer requests for information or advice to the designated person when helping
+Title: F/503/5687 Deal with customer queries and complaints in a retail environment Level: 2 Credit value: 4 GLH: 24 Learning outcomes The learner will: Assessment criteria The learner can: Understand how resolving customer queries and complaints contributes to customer loyalty and confidence Explain how resolving customer queries can increase customer loyalty and confidence Explain how resolving customer complaints can increase customer loyalty and confidence Understand how to manage angry customers when dealing with customer queries and complaints in a retail environment Explain how to manage angry customers when dealing with customer queries and complaints Be able to deal with customers' queries in a retail environment 3.1 Acknowledge customers' requests for information and advice politely 3.2 Ask questions as needed to discover customers' needs for information and advice 3.3 Provide information and advice to customers that is: relevant to their query accurate up to date 3.4 Ask customers questions to ensure that the information and advice provided has met their needs 3.5 Provide alternative solutions to help customers when information and advice given is not satisfactory 3.6 Refer requests for information or advice to the designated person when helping the customer is not within own authority

-Be able to deal with customers' complaints in a retail environment 4.1 Confirm the nature of the complaint with the customer, using information they have provided 4.2 Apologise to the customer when the organisation is, or appears to be, responsible for the situation that has caused the customer to complain 4.3 Take action to resolve complaints in line with:legal requirements organisational policy 4.4 Refer complaints that are not within own authority to resolve, ensuring that: the complaint is referred in line with organisational procedures the organisation's referral procedure is explained to the customer 4.5 Provide the opportunity for customers to ask questions about the organisation's referral procedure Additional information about this unit N/A Unit aim (s) This unit assesses the occupational competence of individuals who deal with customers' queries and complaints in a retail environment.
+Be able to deal with customers' complaints in a retail environment 4.1 Confirm the nature of the complaint with the customer, using information they have provided 4.2 Apologise to the customer when the organisation is, or appears to be, responsible for the situation that has caused the customer to complain 4.3 Take action to resolve complaints in line with: legal requirements arganizational policy organisational policy4.4 Refer complaints that are not within own authority to resolve, ensuring that: the complaint is referred in line with organisational procedures the organisation's referral procedure is explained to the customer 4.5 Provide the opportunity for customers to ask questions about the organisation's referral procedure Additional information about this unit N/A Unit aim (s) This unit assesses the occupational competence of individuals who deal with customers' queries and complaints in a retail environment.
 This unit is not for learners who deal with complaints as a major part of their job role, for example if they work in a customer contact centre.
 Assessment requirements specified by a sector or regulatory body (if appropriate) This unit requires workplace assessment of occupational competence.
 Simulation is not allowed for any performance evidence within this unit.
 AC 3.1: 'Politely' means demonstrating respect and consideration for other people through the use of appropriate body language, verbal language, tone of voice (or the sign language equivalent) and facial expressions.
 AC 4.2 can be assessed by asking 'What if?' questions, if no situation arises where the organisation is, or appears to be, responsible for the situation that has cause the customer to complain.
 AC 4.3: If the organisation does not have a written policy, learners need to ask their manager for broad guidelines and follow these where the unit refers to a policy.
 Skillsmart Retail's Assessment Principles for Retail Qualifications can be found on their website (www.skillsmartretail.com) Details of the relationship of the unit and relevant national occupational standards N/A